ro-rok/CineTracker/README.md

 The project structure is as follows:

-- `main.py`: The main Python file that contains the FastAPI application.
+- [`main.py`](https://github.com/ro-rok/Movie_OMDB/blob/main/app/main.py): The main Python file that contains the FastAPI application.
+- [`database.py`](https://github.com/ro-rok/Movie_OMDB/blob/main/app/database.py): A Python file that handles the database operations using MongoDB.
-- `static/`: A directory that contains static files such as CSS and JavaScript files.
+- [`static/`](https://github.com/ro-rok/Movie_OMDB/tree/main/static): A directory that contains static files such as CSS and JavaScript files.
-- `templates/`: A directory that contains HTML templates for rendering the web pages.
+- [`templates/`](https://github.com/ro-rok/Movie_OMDB/tree/main/templates): A directory that contains HTML templates for rendering the web pages.
-- `database.py`: A Python file that handles the database operations using MongoDB.
-- `README.md`: This file, providing an overview and documentation for the project.

 ## Features